My mother shared the following article with me in an email: Professionalism “Less than Desired” in Entry-Level Employees – SURVEY RESULTS.

 First we need to see a change in the education system where individuals learn how to better use these tools to innovate and cooperate.
-Then we need to see organizations change their mindset and advise employees on best practices when it comes to internet usage.
+A good example are the mph online courses being taken by so many lately.
+They’ve been able to create a constructive educational environment that “clicks” with students.
+We need to see organizations change their mindset and advise employees on best practices when it comes to internet usage.

 Yes, my generation does feel entitled because we have access to more information than the generation before us.
 Hopefully the next generation will have access to even more information and will in turn teach mine.
 But the fact remains that we might just know things “seasoned workers” fail to see because everything is moving so fast.
 Hopefully we can all catch up and move forward as the human race instead of individual generations of that race.

 Times are changing and so should the workplace and our education system.
 We need more access to technology inside and outside of the classrooms for educational purposes.
 Learning should be fueled by curiosity and allowed to mutate and wander with the mind.
 The workplace should also reflect these same ideals.

 Additional Resources For Teachers:

 - Teachers Embracing Social Media in the Classroom

 - 7 Free Social Media Tools for Teachers